rnewson/couchdb-lucene/README.md

   The indexing function itself, documented below.

 #### The Defaults Object
-The following indexing options can be defaulted;
+The following indexing options can be defaulted:

 |name|description|available options|default|
 |----|-----------|-----------------|-------|